With hair salons closed again over lockdown, people across the country are now desperate to hit the hairdresser for a haircut.

 Hairdresser to the stars Larry King also weighed in on the upcoming haircut trends, revealing that ‘re-emergence hair’ is set to be a big trend.

 He explains that this focuses on the idea that after emerging out of lockdown, people are likely to want to something slightly more dramatic with their hair.

-However, while opting for a dramatic haircut, people are also going to want to pick a style relatively sustainable in case of a second lockdown.
+However, while opting for a dramatic haircut, people are also going to want to pick a style relatively sustainable in case further restrictions are imposed over the coming months.